Benjamin Smith Lyman: Biography

 Benjamin Smith Lyman was born in Northampton, Massachusetts.
 He graduated from Harvard University in 1855.
 After working briefly as a school teacher, he worked as an assistant to his wife's uncle on a topographical and geological survey of Broad Top Mountain in Pennsylvania, which spurred his interest in geology and mining engineering.
 He studied for a year at the Ecole Imperiale des Mines in Paris (1859–60), then took a practical course at the Freiberg Mining Academy in Freiberg, Saxony (1861–62).
 Upon returning to the United States, Lyman opened an office as a consulting mining engineer in Philadelphia and worked on surveys from Pennsylvania to Nova Scotia, Arizona and California.

 In 1870, Lyman surveyed oil fields in the Punjab region for the Public Works Department of the government of British India, during which he developed an interest in the Far East.

 In 1872 he was hired by the Japanese government to survey the coal and oil deposits of Hokkaidō and along the Sea of Japan coastline of Honshu.
 His survey identified the most promising coal fields for Hokkaidō's eventually successful coal industry as well as reporting on progress in the reclamation of waste land; the nature of the soil in various districts; the customs, physique, and folklore of the Ainu people; useful ores and stones; the development of hydraulic power; importation of foreign capital; and the advantage of cooperation with foreign concerns in the mining industry.
 He stayed on in Japan from 1873 to 1879 as chief geologist and mining engineer to the Meiji government.
+In 1874, he advised the Hokkaidō Development Commission to place bounties on bears and wolves and encourage their hunting so they would not impede on efforts to introduce livestock to the island.
+To this end, Edwin Dun a rancher from Ohio employed by the Development Commission, oversaw a mass poisoning campaign of the Hokkaido wolf.

 While in Japan, he educated many Japanese in western techniques for natural resource surveys, and published the first geological map of Hokkaidō in 1876.
-Many of Lyman's Japanese assistants became proficient surveyors and some of them distinguished geologists, although his relations with the Hokkaidō Colonization Office were often strained.
+Many of Lyman's Japanese assistants became proficient surveyors and some of them distinguished geologists, although his relations with the Development Commission were often strained.
 Before leaving Japan, he encouraged his assistants to form the Geological Society of Japan and to publish a journal.
 He donated his house to the new society for use as its headquarters.